bahrus/p-et-alia/README.md

 We want to accomplish this with something that is actually meaningful, and that doesn't add superfluous, non verifiable syntax, while sticking to unidirectional data flow.

-So we provide a slight variation in the syntax:
+So we provide support for a slight variation in the syntax:

 ```html
 <label for=lhs>LHS:</label><input id=lhs>